-Fury, a 6-issue miniseries created beween 2001 and 2002, is the first Nick Fury story under the Darker and Edgier, Bloodier and Gorier Marvel MAX line.
-Just like Fury: My War Gone By, which followed a decade later (it is unclear if the two works share a continuity, despite both being MAX), this was written by Garth Ennis.
+Fury, a 6-issue miniseries created beween 2001 and 2002, is the first Nick Fury story under the Darker and Edgier, Bloodier and Gorier Marvel MAX line, written by Garth Ennis and illustrated by Darrick Robertson.
 The story concerns an older Nick Fury, facing the now-Obstructive Bureaucracy of S.H.I.E.L.D., as he tries to stop Rudi Gagarin, an old rival.

 Not to be confused with Mad Max: Fury Road.

 This comic has examples of:

 - Arch-Enemy: Colonel Rudi Gagarin, to Nick.
 The line is somewhat blurred since, to paraphrase Good Omens, they've been enemies for so long that they're practically friends.

 - Big Bad: Gagarin is the driving force behind the story, plotting to start a war.

 - Black Comedy: To be expected from a Garth Ennis work.
 The high (low?) point has to be Wendell, Nick's utterly hopeless dork of a "ward", suffering a graphic abdominal hernia while trying to deadlift a barbell four times his weight.
 Fuckface's method of "disciplining" an incompetent Napoleon Island officer is right behind it.

 - Blood Knight: Deconstructing this trope seems to be a theme of the series.
 Special Ops vets like Fury and Gagarin are so addicted to covert warfare that it's nearly impossible for them to function during times of relative peace.
 Fury tries to do the right thing despite these urges, but at the very end he silently admits that Gagarin was right: if he hadn't gone and kicked up a hornet's nest for a fresh slice of action, Fury would have done it himself.